5 Fun Trampoline Games For Kids

 A fantastic game to play with competitive types, ‘Anything you can do’ encourages the improvement of physical ability and a real challenge on the jumping zone.
 The aim is to show off your best routines and then have your opponent do a better job of them.
 WARNING: This highly addictive game can bring out the competitive side even in the most easy going jumpers, so keep it safe with one player at a time!

 The game starts off with one player doing a move on the trampoline.
 The next player to follow must repeat the first move and then add another.
 The third player must repeat the first two moves and then add a different move and so on.
 If someone gets a sequence wrong, that player is out of the game.
 The last person standing is declared the winner.

 Perfect for single players, Cloud Gazing was the favourite of many, requiring little to no mobility, a few clouds and just a little imagination.
 Simply lie on your back and enjoy the gentle waving bounce of your trampoline, spread out on the jumping zone, looking up at the sky.
 When a cloud passes over, try and make out a shape, or imagine what animal or object it might look like.

 The trampoline mat is a great surface for drawing and the Springfree mat holds chalk well, so get your kids to create their dream masterpiece on the mat.

 Or create little shapes which they have to jump on to get points!

-Whatever your preference in games, know that Springfree trampolines provide the safest and most relied upon trampolines to be enjoyed by your family.
+Whatever your preference in games, know that Springfree Trampoline provides the safest and most relied upon trampoline to be enjoyed by your family.
 All over the world, our state of the art trampolines continue to be acknowledged as the safest, most fun and adventurous way to jump and bounce, twist and turn the day away.
 For a fitness investment your family will love, make Springfree your first and only choice.